 This time around, I am pointing my (trigger happy?) sights on Peter Misek of Canaccord Adams who in a Reuters article asserts that Microsoft should consider buying out RIM.
 Lord help us...

 I don't even know where to begin on this one.
 I really don't.
-Do I just go off on a tirade around the financial meltdown and how a) I don't think it's over yet or b) while there are great deals coming through the pipeline because of these unnaturaly low values this isn't one (yet)or c) Microsoft has also gotten battered through these few weeks and has its share value also badly beaten down that would make it that much more expensive (relatively speaking) to do a cash and stock deal or d) it needs to think about acquiring other companies for other headaches it's dealing with.
+Do I just go off on a tirade around the financial meltdown and how a) I don't think it's over yet or b) while there are great deals coming through the pipeline because of these unnaturaly low values this isn't one (yet)or c) Microsoft has also gotten battered through these few weeks and has its share value also badly beaten down that would make it that much more expensive (relatively speaking) to do a cash and stock deal or d) it needs to think about acquiring other companies for other it's dealing with.

 So let's look at one of the better quotes from the article.